 Anyone who would like to lend a hand (or a hiking boot!) to the fundraising team can contact Anya at [email protected]

-If you are interested in contributing an inspiring story or writing your own Silver Headline, please [email protected]
+If you are interested in contributing an inspiring story or writing your own Silver Headline, please contact [email protected]

 Embedded image: Beth’s own.
 Featured image: Andrew Boden via Flickr